GabrielaBerimbau/SQL_Squad/README.md

 The retailer can delete individual  products by clicking the delete button, which is situated next to the edit button.
 There is also the option for the retailer to delete all of there products by clicking the 'Delete All' button.
 The retailer can also search for specific products they have listed on the website by using the search bar.

+Customer view:

+Example log in:
+username:  Megan
+password: Megan@23

+Products page:
+after log in, on products page. the customer can see all the different makeup products displayed.
+On this page, the customer can add to Wishlist, or go to the view page by pressing their corresponding buttons.
+This page displayed the product image, the name of the product, the rating, how many reviews, the description and if the product is in stock.
+On this page, the customer can search for the products which search through the database name and description to match the search.
+The customer can filter but makeup category and makeup brand

+View Page:
+On the view page of a specific product.
+This show  all the details of the products and all the listings (retailers with their prices).
+A graph is displayed underneath to help visualise.
+Gray means that retailer is out of stock of the product, dark green is for the retailer with the cheapest price, and lighter green for the retailers that are more expensive.
+Underneath the graph are product reviews. a customer can leave a review per product here and it will be displayed.

+Wishlist:
+The Wishlist shows all the products added to the Wishlist page of the specific customer. a customer can remove a product from the Wishlist or go to the view page of that specific product. the rating and if the product is in stock is also displayed

+Top rated:
+Top rated page shows all the products but can then be filtered based on category, brand, how high of a rating and then sorted by highest rating or most reviews.
+The customer can also add to Wishlist and view the individual product from this